HERA-Team/librarian/docs/Overview.md

 contain directory parts — “/” characters.
 But in the example above, the destination path has one!
 What gives?
 What’s happening here is that the directory piece is a hint to the Librarian of what directory to stash the file in *in its local storage*.
-The name of the uploaded file will always be the final piece of whatever path you give it, but this helps keeps the files organized sensibly on the storage disks.
+The Official Librarian Name of the uploaded file will always be the final piece of whatever path you give it, but this helps keeps the files organized sensibly on the storage disks.
 By convention, files are stored in directories named according to the integer part of their JD.
+Also, note that the name of your file on disk does not need to match the name that it will be given on the Librarian.